uxdxdev/uxdxdev.github.io/content/blog/staff-plus-engineering-initiatives/index.md

 - Technology Assessment: Lead a team in evaluating the current technology stack, identifying redundancies, and making recommendations for consolidation where applicable.
 - Architectural Best Practices: Collaborate with architects to develop and promote architectural best practices and design patterns across teams.
 - Documentation Improvement: Initiate a documentation overhaul, ensuring that technical documentation is comprehensive, up-to-date, and easily accessible.
-- Autonomy Framework: Work on defining a framework that balances team autonomy while adhering to organizational standards, allowing teams to make technology decisions within specified guidelines.
+- Autonomy Framework: Work on defining a framework that balances team autonomy while adhering to organisational standards, allowing teams to make technology decisions within specified guidelines.

 Productivity